rfhb/ctrdata/README.md

-These are required for `ctrLoadQueryIntoDb()`, the main function of package `ctrdata` (see [Example workflow](#example-workflow)), to work with the registers EUCTR, CTGOV, ISRCTN (but are not required to work with CTIS); the function also checks if the tools can be used.
+These are required for `ctrLoadQueryIntoDb()`, the main function of package `ctrdata` (see [Example workflow](#example-workflow)), to work with the registers EUCTR, CTGOV, ISRCTN (but are *not* required to work with the registers CTIS or CTGOV2); the function also checks if the tools can be used.

 - For MS Windows, install [`Cygwin`](https://cygwin.org/install.html):
   In `R`, run `ctrdata::installCygwinWindowsDoInstall()` for an